AlexeCosmin/Project-1-Logs-Analysis/README.md

 Create a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.

 File containing database : newsdata.sql
+File with views created : views.sql
 Source code file : logsanalysis.py
 Program's output file : project1_output.txt
+Requirements : Python and Postgres installed
+Prior running the program , you have to set up the database, therefore :

+#If no password is requireed to connect to Postgres , '-U postgres' is not required
+Step 1:  Connect to Postgres -- psql -U postgres
+Step 2:  Create new db news -- create database news;
+Step 3:  Exit Postgres -- \q
+Step 4:  Import data from newsdata.sql file to db news and connect to it -- psql -U postgres -d news -f newsdata.sql Step 5:  Create views

 BRING ORDER TO CHAOS BY CREATING VIEWS IN DATABASE